 A current physical exam and TB test are required for all Program Directors.
 All site based staff must be fingerprinted before being hired.
 A $25 mandatory background check is required.

 How To Apply:

-Please email a resume and cover letter to email@example.com.
-Please write "Program Director" in the subject line of your email.
+Please fill out the form below.
+Put "Program Director" in the Position You're Applying For field.
+Please upload your resume and a cover letter as well.
 Applications submitted without a resume and cover letter will not be considered.
 Only candidates being considered for the position will be contacted.

 Founded in 1981, the NIA Community Services Network is a nonprofit organization dedicated to addressing issues that impact youth, families, and seniors.
 The NIA serves thousands of clients each year through after-school programs, summer day camps, cultural arts opportunities, youth and family counseling services, community assistance, referral services, and senior support programs.

 The NIA offers students access to arts, sports, leadership, STEM, and academic opportunities through after-school programs that foster positive youth development, teach new skills, and encourage learning through exploration.
 NIA programs provide an environment where students learn to think critically and communicate confidently; a place where students develop the tools necessary to realize their individual talents and embrace the larger world through meaningful opportunities for experiential education, service learning, and community building.